EvanDotPro/github-enhancement-suite/README.md

 ## Features

-* When browsing lists of closed pull requests, you can tell the difference between PRs which have been merged and which haven't.
+* When browsing lists of closed pull requests, you can tell the difference between pull requests which have been merged and which haven't.
 The icon next to a merged pull request will show as light blue, while unmerged pull requests will show red.

 ![](http://evan.pro/caps/c4f064.png)